sunflowerno0b/ATW/docs/Securedrop.md

 # Maintenance of SD
 Being a sysadmin for SD requires understanding of the command line, SSH with sever(s), and the role of each USB.
 FPF attempts to make it easy with GUI options but I can attest that this does not always work.
 ## Command line
-When updating and you don’t see it working with the gui
+When updating and you don’t see it working with the GUI

 ## V2 & V3 Upgrade
 Recently it was announced that the support for V2 onions would cease.
 Earlier I mentioned onion (tor browsers).
 Check back there in case you need a refresher.
 This leaves V2 running instances vulnerable, eliminate the vulnerability by switching to V3.

 ## Steps
 ### Verify ssh config files for Mon and App (your servers)
-Every securedrop instance will have the Admin USB and the Journalist USB, for any major configurations to SD, it will run from the admin USB only.
+Every secure drop instance will have the Admin USB and the Journalist USB, for any major configurations to SD, it will run from the admin USB only.

 First, open the terminal navigate to the SD directory- enter `cd ~/Persistent/securedrop`  then verify that in servers (app & mon) have the files for ssh, they are titled `app-ssh-ths` & `mon-ssh-ths`.
 If they are there, excellent.
 If not, contact FPF support **ASAP**.

 ### Check your git status
 Within the same `cd ~/Persistent/securedrop`, enter `git status`.
 This will have the output of where the `head detached at x.x.x`.
-You want to make sure that its at the lastest version.
+You want to make sure that its at the latest version.

 ### Verify what servers app & mon are connected to